Biomechanical and Ergonomic Solutions in Kayak Design – Kayaking With No Back Pain

 To understand what standing up in a kayak really means from all aspects, including ergonomics, safety, stability and balance, go to this website’s Stand Up Paddling and Fishing section »

 You can paddle on both sides of the boat or just on one side- in parallel and with a J stroke.

-After some practicing you can try to paddle standing in moving water and in the surf.
+After a little practicing you can try to paddle standing in moving water.

 6. Super Stability

 Stability is key to comfort and good ergonomics.
-The patented W Kayak offers unmatched stability trough a unique combination of three factors:
+The patented Wavewalk Kayaks offer unmatched stability through a unique combination of three factors:

 - The boat’s buoyancy is sensibly distributed along its sides, instead of being wasted along its central, longitudinal axis.